Grace Episcopal Church (Hopkinsville, Kentucky): Grace Commons

 Grace Commons is a labyrinth.
 It was designed with eleven circuits and modeled after the one integrated into the stone floor of Chartres Cathedral in Chartres, France circa 1201.
 The turns in the circuits are placed into four quadrants with a six-petal rosette in the center.
 Grace Commons is open to the public, not just members of Grace Episcopal Church.
 It is located at the corner of Seventh and Liberty Streets facing the main parish building.
 There are two entrances into the labyrinth, one with steps descending from a parking lot on Sixth Street and another that is wheelchair-accessible from Seventh Street.

 Grace Episcopal Church gained the site now occupied by the Commons in November 2004.
 It was purchased by the parish with an endowment and an anonymous donation.
 The locally renowned Latham Hotel once stood on part of the property before a fire destroyed it in 1940.
 Yet, the building remained through Grace Church's purchase some sixty years later.
 Therefore, the parish leadership (i.e., the vestry) negotiated for about a year before deciding to raze the building in favor of creating a labyrinth to benefit the community.
 Grace Commons was constructed by Labyrinths in Stone from Yorkville, Illinois and was finished in October 2008.
-A secular ribbon-cutting ceremony was conducted by Hopkinsville civic leaders on May 26, 2009 and an ecclesial dedication was held by Bishop Ted Gulick on July 19, 2009.
+A secular ribbon-cutting ceremony was conducted by Hopkinsville civic leaders on May 26, 2009, and an ecclesial dedication was held by Bishop Ted Gulick on July 19, 2009.

 All Saints Hall

 All Saints Hall is a small convention center attached to Grace Episcopal Church's main structure.
 The building efforts that led to its construction began in 1976 when the Reverend J. Roland Johnston served as rector.
 Even after his death, Grace parish sought to gain all of its surrounding properties in order to regenerate a dying neighborhood which compromised its existence.
 This was accomplished by 1984 and included the acquisition of an automobile body shop, a plumbing store, a billiards hall, and a Veterans of Foreign Wars Club.
 The demolition projects cost Grace Church over $200,000, which were financed by a substantial bequest and a budgetary allocation.
 It was designed by a local architect named Tom M. Paine.
 The construction of All Saints Hall was about $375,000, made possible by the Diocese of Kentucky Revolving Fund and Planters Bank and Trust Company.
-Additionally, about half of building's total cost was raised in special pledges and congregational donations.
-A groundbreaking ceremony was held on March 4, 1984 and completed by the Rader Construction Company in 1985.
+Additionally, about half of the building's total cost was raised in special pledges and congregational donations.
+A groundbreaking ceremony was held on March 4, 1984, and completed by the Rader Construction Company in 1985.
 Grace parish gathered for the first time in All Saints Hall for a dinner on November 14, 1984.
-Today, it is used for meals and other functions, to include a nursery and weekday kindergarten.
+Today, it is used for meals and other functions, to include a nursery and weekday preschool.
 The addition features hand-blown stained glass and a variety of heraldic banners adorned with apostolic symbols, which were designed by the St. Elizabeth's Guild and the Episcopal Church Women.